nguyentthong/video-language-understanding/README.md

 # Video-Language Understanding: A Survey from Model Architecture, Model Training, and Data Perspectives

 This repository comprises leaderboards, dataset and paper lists of Video-Language Understanding.
+This provides supplementary information for our survey paper [Video-Language Understanding: A Survey from Model Architecture, Model Training, and Data Perspectives](https://arxiv.org/abs/2406.05615) published at ACL 2024 (Findings).
 If you found any error, please don't hesitate to open an issue or pull request.

 ## Resources